mikemajesty/nestjs-microservice-boilerplate-api/README.md

 In this microservice I used the best architecture concepts: onion architecture, DDD and clean architecture.

 #### This microservice has only been tested on Linux and WSL2.
-If you have connection problems with Mongodb(replicaset) user this branch: [branch](https://github.com/mikemajesty/nestjs-microservice-boilerplate-api/tree/feat/no-replica-set).
+If you have connection problems with Mongodb(replicaset) use this branch: [branch](https://github.com/mikemajesty/nestjs-microservice-boilerplate-api/tree/feat/no-replica-set).

 | Statements                                                                               | Branches                                                                             | Functions                                                                              | Lines                                                                          |
 | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |